wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/integration/sending-a-simple-message-to-a-datasource.md

 To set up the tools:

--  Go to the [product page](https://wso2.com/integration/) of **WSO2 Micro Integrator**, download the **product installer** and run it to set up the product.
 -  Select the relevant [WSO2 Integration Studio](https://wso2.com/integration/tooling/) based on your operating system and extract the ZIP file.
 The path to the extracted folder is referred to as `MI_TOOLING_HOME` throughout this tutorial.
--  Download the CLI Tool for monitoring artifact deployments.
+-  Download the [CLI Tool](https://wso2.com/integration/micro-integrator/install/) for monitoring artifact deployments.

 To demonstrate how data services work, we will use a MySQL database as the datasource.
 Follow the steps given below to set up a MySQL database: